 OTR Bristol & South Glos

 OTR is a mental health social movement by and for young people aged 11 – 25 living in Bristol and South Gloucestershire.
-Projects include social groups and workshops, talking therapies, and focused support for LGBTQ+ and BAME young people.
+Projects include social groups and workshops, talking therapies, and focused support for LGBTQIA+ and BAME young people.

 Safeline